 Denmark – the go-to Nation for white Wall Trend spotting

 In terms creativity, Denmark has become the go-to nations for trend spotting.
-Think of brand names such as Pandora jewellery, Day Birger et Mikkelsen fashion, Noma as the best restaurant in the world no fewer than three times, The Killing TV series, The Bridge, the minimalist Skagen watches, Skandium furniture and more.
+Think of brand names such as Pandora jewellery, Day Birger et Mikkelsen fashion and Noma, the best restaurant in the world no fewer than three times.
+Plus The Killing TV series, The Bridge, the minimalist Skagen watches, Skandium furniture and more.

-These new names are in addition to Danish classics such as Arne Jacobsen furniture, Poul Henningsen and his PH lamp, Bang & Olufsen, Bodum the coffee maker and Georg Jensen silver which have all had a huge influence on both British and American design culture.
+These new names are in addition to Danish classics such as Arne Jacobsen furniture, Poul Henningsen and his PH lamp, Bang & Olufsen, Bodum the coffee maker and Georg Jensen silver.
+Thay have all had a huge influence on both British and American design culture.

 - It’s simple

 - It’s clean

 - It’s easy – never out of stock at the paint shop

 - It represent calm and peace – the Scandinavian way of life